NahlaX/NahlaX/README.md

 Hi, I'm Nahla

-- 🔭 I’m currently working on Microsoft Tableau
+- 🔭 I love studying deeply in Tax and Auditing!
-- 🌱 I’m currently learning Auditing and Taxation!
+- 🌱 I’m currently on a journey to learn Data Analytics!
 - 💸I'm aspiring to be a forensic Accountant